eduherminio/Blazor_DownloadFile_PoC/README.md

 # Blazor_DownloadFile_PoC

-PoC of how to download a file using Blazor
+PoC of how to generate and download a file using Blazor WebAssembly (and therefore, client-side, without file download involved).